HADEELl8/HW2/lab-05.md

 1. How many observations and how many variables are in the dataset?
 Use inline code to answer this question.
 What does each row represent?
+    Observation:953 Variables:26 each row reprenst information about a noble prize winner

 ``` r
 dim(nobel)